Case Study – World-Class Noise Performance

 An optical chip (photonic integrated circuit) is a small silicon chip with optical waveguides on the surface.
 Light is transported across the chip by these waveguides.
 Interaction of the light, through its evanescent field, with surface-bound molecules allows for quantitative detection of biomolecules.

-By coating affinity molecules, such as antibodies, on the surface of the chip, Delta Diagnostics has developed an extremely sensitive label-free immunoassay platform.
+By coating affinity molecules, such as antibodies, on the surface of the chip, Delta Life Science has developed an extremely sensitive label-free immunoassay platform.
 It is considerably less expensive than industry-standard Surface Plasmon Resonance (SPR) technology, making label-free biosensing more accessible.

 Figure 1.
 Optical Chip